MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

     - **Warn Only**

         Presents the user with the message defined in the Message column for that SOP Type.
-Only an “OK” button is displayed in the message, because it is only a warning.
+Only an "OK" button is displayed in the message, because it is only a warning.

     - **Warn and Ask**

         If a duplicate is found, the message defined in the Message column for that SOP Type will be displayed.
-The user will be given a choice of “Yes” or “No”, or “Display”.
-If “Yes” is clicked, the Customer PO Number is accepted.
-If “No” is clicked, then the user must re-enter a different Customer PO Number.
-If “Display” is clicked, a window will open that shows the records that the PO Number was found on.
+The user will be given a choice of "Yes" or "No", or "Display".
+If "Yes" is clicked, the Customer PO Number is accepted.
+If "No" is clicked, then the user must re-enter a different Customer PO Number.
+If "Display" is clicked, a window will open that shows the records that the PO Number was found on.

     - **Warn and Reject**

         Presents the user with the message defined in the Message column for that SOP Type.
-An “OK” button and a “Display” button are displayed with the message.
-If “OK” is clicked, the focus will return to the Customer PO Number and they user would have to enter a different number (or leave it blank).
-If “Display” is clicked, a window will open that shows the records that the PO Number was found on.
+An "OK" button and a "Display" button are displayed with the message.
+If "OK" is clicked, the focus will return to the Customer PO Number and they user would have to enter a different number (or leave it blank).
+If "Display" is clicked, a window will open that shows the records that the PO Number was found on.

     - **Warn and Password**